Social Justice

 Federal marshals seized emails from a Georgia sheriff’s office in Kendrick Johnson’s case.

-Federal marshals seized emails from a Georgia sheriff’s office, more than two years after investigators there concluded there was no foul play when a 17-year-old was found dead inside a rolled-up gym mat, reports CNN.
+Federal marshals have seized emails from a Georgia sheriff’s office, more than two years after authorities initially ruled out foul play.
+Johnson, 17, was found dead inside a rolled-up gym mat at his high school.
+The case that has long drawn national scrutiny and calls for justice, according to CNN.

-U.S. Marshals came to Lowndes County IT offices Tuesday and Wednesday with a warrant and copied sheriff’s office emails related to the investigation into Kendrick Johnson’s death, an attorney representing the sheriff’s office told CNN.
+U.S. Marshals reportedly came to Lowndes County IT offices Tuesday and Wednesday with a warrant and copied sheriff’s office emails related to the investigation into Johnson’s death, an attorney representing the sheriff’s office told the outlet.

 The warrant was tied to the federal grand jury investigation into Johnson’s January 2013 death, Lowndes County Attorney Jim Elliott said.
 Elliott said he did not know which emails had been copied and declined to provide a copy of the warrant.